Convergence rates for an Adaptive Biasing Potential scheme from a Wasserstein optimization perspective: Mathematical framework and results

 This is the Kolmogorov equation of a (self-interacting time-inhomogeneous) kinetic Langevin process solving

 To simulate the dynamics~\eqref{eq:McKean-Voverdamped} or \eqref{eq:McKeanVkinetic}, one typically introduces an approximation by a system of $N$ interacting particles, for which the marginal probability densities $\rho^1$ or $\nu^{x,1}$ are approximated by the convolution of the empirical distribution of the system with a smooth (typically Gaussian) kernel \cite{jourdain2010existence} (and, in addition, the stochastic differential equations are approximated by an appropriate time-discretization).
-The resulting practical algorithm based on~\eqref{eq:McKeanVkinetic} is then a particular version of the well-tempered Metadynamics method~\cite{welltempered} (here we consider a Markovian mean-field system of interacting particles, while in classical presentation and use of such adaptive algorithms, the particles also interact with their past; see \cite{ehrlacher-lelievre-monmarche-22,benaim-brehier-16,benaim-brehier-monmarche-20} for a mathematical perspective on this non-Markovian setting).
+The resulting practical algorithm based on~\eqref{eq:McKeanVkinetic} can then be seen as a particular version of the well-tempered Metadynamics~\cite{welltempered}, since it is an adaptive biasing potential method, where the potential is eventually modified by using only a fraction of the current estimate of the potential of mean force (see Proposition~\ref{prop:rho_alpha}).
+However, the algorithm based on~\eqref{eq:McKeanVkinetic} differs from the practical implementation of the well-tempered Metadynamics since we consider a Markovian mean-field system of interacting particles, while in classical presentation and use of such adaptive algorithms, the particles also interact with their past.
+Indeed, in well-tempered Metadynamics, the biasing potential is updated using the occupation measure, namely the trajectory in the collective variable space up to the current time.
+In this context, one needs to add a vanishing adaption mechanism in order for the method to converge, as in any stochastic approximation algorithm: as time goes, the last positions should less and less contribute to the biasing potential.
+We refer for example to~\cite{ehrlacher-lelievre-monmarche-22,benaim-brehier-16,benaim-brehier-monmarche-20} for a mathematical perspective on this non-Markovian setting.

 \begin{rem} In this work, we focus only on the long-time convergence of non-linear dynamics, since it is specific to the particular processes considered here.
 We will not discuss the error induced by the particle approximation or the time-discretization in a practical implementation.
 However, when proving our main results (specifically, Theorems~\ref{thm:CVoverdamped} and \ref{thm:CVkinetic} below for the regularized dynamics~\eqref{eq:McKean-Voverdamped_convolution} and \eqref{eq:McKeanVkinetic_convolution}), we check all the conditions of \cite{chen-lin-ren-wang-2024,chen2022uniform} where uniform-in-time propagation of chaos is proven.
 Under the same conditions, \cite{Songbo} directly gives long-time convergence rates for the particle system and \cite{suzuki2024mean,Schuh} additionally address the discretization error (respectively in the overdamped and kinetic case). \end{rem}